django-salesforce/django-salesforce/docs/migrations.rst

 Custom fields in objects managed by Django are also managed by Django by default, but it is possible to set a parameter ``sf_managed=False`` to disable it.

+Objects and fields created by Django are enabled in Django_Salesforce permission set and can be also modified and deleted by Django.
+If an existing sf_managed field or object is not enabled in the pemission set then it is skipped with a warning and its settings can not be modified.

+This security feature doesn't work for required sf_managed custom fields in standard objects because required fields are always readable and writable.
-If you want to start to manage a field that has been created manually then also read and edit permissions for that field must be enabled in "Django_Salesforce" permission set even if the field is accessible also by a user profile.
+If you want to start to manage a field that has been created manually then enable read and edit permissions for that field in "Django_Salesforce" permission set even if the field is accessible by the user profile yet.

 Troubleshooting